-Courses available in 2014 include violin, viola, violoncello, double bass, bassoon, jazz, trombone, flute, trumpet, Saxophone, percussion, piano, tuba / Euphonium and voice.
+Courses available in 2015 include violin, viola, violoncello, double bass, bassoon, jazz, trombone, flute, trumpet, Saxophone, percussion, piano, tuba / Euphonium and voice.
+Conducting course will be active in ensembles as well as private lessons.
 Students will receive credit for private lessons and may also register for Italian and chamber music courses.
 Click here for select course descriptions.

 Tuba David Zerkel - University of Georgia Violoncello David Starkweather - University of Georgia Claudio Merlo - Alessandria Conservatory / Principal Savona Symphony Orchestra Massimo Macri - coservatorio di Torino Double Bass

 Giuseppe Rutigliano - Alessandria Conservatory - Italy

 Amy Marinello - University of Georgia Percussion Thomas W. (Tony) McCutchen -University of Georgia Mario Tesio - Alessandria Conservatory Piano Jazz Studies Steve Dancz - David D'Angelo - University of Georgia Trumpet Brandon Craswell - University of Georgia Saxophone Connie Frigo - University of Georgia Claudio Lugo - Alessandria Conservatory Flute

 Angela Jones-Reus - University of Georgia